Careers

 Student employees assigned to Level IV positions receive limited supervision necessary to complete highly complex assignments which enhance the educational objectives of the department, the student population, or the academic research of the department or college.
 The objectives of assignments are defined by the supervisor and the methodology may or may not be prescribed; however, the nature of the methodology or the analysis of the process or results is designed and managed by the employee.

 Jobs at this level require specialized knowledge and previous experience, or the student has successfully demonstrated the ability to perform the judgment and skilled assignments representative of his/her field of study.
 The work is neither routine nor narrow in its scope of responsibility.
-The work is normally matched to the student's course of study at the senior or graduate level and the student is able to relate to students, faculty, administration, and staff in the performance of the assignments.
+The work is normally matched to the student's course of study at the senior or graduate level and the student can relate to students, faculty, administration, and staff in the performance of the assignments.
 Student employees at this level may direct the work of others and/or may be required to consult with others on and off campus.
 The work may require completion of the project/assignment from the initial concept through implementation and evaluation.

-X. Level Changes
+Level Changes (work assignment updates)

 1. There are times when the assignment of duties and responsibilities to a student employee changes such that the level designated for the position is no longer appropriate.
 To determine appropriate level changes, the department should review the guidelines described in the section listed above.
 Placement of a job at a higher level is similar to a classification action for staff employees and should include an increase for the student employee.
 To determine appropriate increases for a level change, departments should use the guidelines under How to Determine Pay Rates for Promotions section.